 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Metachromatic leukodystrophy (MLD) is a lysosomal storage disorder caused by a deficiency of the arylsulfatase A enzyme.
-MLD follows an autosomal recessive inheritance pattern and is caused by mutations in the ARSA gene.
-Deficiency of the arylsulfatase A enzyme leads to the accumulation of sulfatides (both galactosyl and lactosyl sulfatide) in the white matter of the central nervous system, the peripheral nervous system, and visceral organs including the kidney and gallbladder.
+Metachromatic leukodystrophy (MLD) is a lysosomal storage disorder caused by a deficiency of the arylsulfatase A (ARSA) enzyme, which leads to the accumulation of sulfatides (both galactosyl and lactosyl sulfatide) in the white matter of the central nervous system, the peripheral nervous system, and to a lesser extent, in visceral organs including the kidney and gallbladder.
 Patients with MLD excrete excessive amounts of sulfatides in their urine.

-The 3 clinical forms of MLD are late-infantile, juvenile, and adult which are categorized based on age of onset.
+The 3 clinical forms of MLD are late-infantile, juvenile, and adult, which are categorized based on age of onset.
 All forms result in progressive neurologic changes and leukodystrophy demonstrated on magnetic resonance imaging.
-Late-infantile MLD typically presents between 6 months to 2 years of age with hypotonia, clumsiness, diminished reflexes, and slurred speech.
+Late-infantile MLD is the most common (50%-60% of cases) and usually presents between 6 months to 2 years of age with hypotonia, clumsiness, diminished reflexes, and slurred speech.
 Progressive neurodegeneration occurs with most patients dying within 5 years of the diagnosis.
-Juvenile MLD is characterized by onset between 4 to 14 years.
-Typical presenting features are behavior problems, declining school performance, clumsiness, and slurred speech.
+Juvenile MLD (20%-30% of cases) is characterized by onset between 4 to 14 years.
+Presenting features are behavior problems, declining school performance, clumsiness, and slurred speech.
 Neurodegeneration occurs at a somewhat slower and more variable rate than the late-infantile form.
-Adult MLD has an onset after puberty and can be as late as the fourth or fifth decade.
-Presenting features are often behavior and personality changes, including psychiatric symptoms; clumsiness, neurologic symptoms, and seizures are also common.
+Adult MLD (15%-20% of cases) has an onset after puberty and can be as late as the fourth or fifth decade.
+Presenting features are often behavior and personality changes, including psychiatric symptoms.
+Clumsiness, neurologic symptoms, and seizures are also common.
 The disease course has variable progression and may occur over 2 to 3 decades.
 The disease prevalence is estimated to be approximately 1 in 100,000.

-Extremely low arylsulfatase A levels have been found in some clinically normal parents and other relatives of MLD patients.
-These individuals do not have metachromatic deposits, and their urine content of sulfatide is normal.
+Extremely low ARSA levels have been found in some clinically normal parents and other relatives of MLD patients.
+These individuals do not have metachromatic deposits in peripheral nerve tissues, and their urine content of sulfatide is normal.
 Individuals with this "pseudodeficiency" have been recognized with increasing frequency among patients with other apparently unrelated neurologic conditions as well as among the general population.
 This has been associated with fairly common polymorphisms in the ARSA gene, which leads to low expression of the enzyme (5%-20% of normal).
 These patients can be difficult to differentiate from actual MLD patients.
-Additional studies, such as molecular genetic testing of ARSA (ARSAS/61259 ARSA Gene, Full Gene Analysis), urinary excretion of sulfatides (CTSA/81979 Ceramide Trihexoside/Sulfatide Accumulation in Urine Sediment, Urine) and/or histological analysis for metachromatic lipid deposits in nervous system tissue are recommended to confirm a diagnosis.
+Additional studies, such as molecular genetic testing of ARSA (ARSAZ / ARSA Gene, Full Gene Analysis), urinary excretion of sulfatides (CTSA / Ceramide Trihexosides and Sulfatides, Urine), and/or histological analysis for metachromatic lipid deposits in nervous system tissue are recommended to confirm a diagnosis.

 Decreased enzyme levels indicate an individual is affected with metachromatic leukodystrophy (MLD).
 Note that individuals with pseudoarylsulfatase A deficiency can have results in this range, but are otherwise unaffected with MLD.